maflcko/b-c-gui-translations-review/reviews/ms.md

         <source>Show information about %1</source>
         <translation>Menunjuk informasi mengenai%1</translation>

 YES
-There is a spacing issue before the format specifier %1 in the translation.
-In Malay, a space should be present before %1.
-Also, "Menunjuk" is less appropriate in this context; "Tunjukkan" (imperative form of "show") is more commonly used for UI actions.
+There is a spacing issue: there should be a space between "mengenai" and "%1".
+Additionally, "Menunjuk" is less natural than "Tunjukkan", which is the appropriate imperative form for "Show".
+The word "informasi" is acceptable, but "maklumat" is also a commonly used term in Malay for "information".

 Correct translation:
-Tunjukkan informasi mengenai %1
+Tunjukkan maklumat mengenai %1
 ```

 ```
         <source>Show information about Qt</source>
         <translation>Menunjuk informasi megenai Qt</translation>

 YES
-The Malay word "Menunjuk" is incorrect in this context; it means "point to" or "show by pointing," which is not proper for "Show information about Qt."
-The correct verb should be "Tunjukkan," which means "Show" in commands or instructions.
-Also, "megenai" is misspelled; the correct word is "mengenai."
+There is a spelling error in the Malay translation: "menunjuk" should be "tunjuk" or more accurately "Papar", and "informasi" is acceptable but "maklumat" is more standard in Malay.
+Also, "mengenai" is misspelled as "megenai".

 Correct translation:
-Tunjukkan maklumat mengenai Qt
+Papar maklumat mengenai Qt
 ```

 ```
         <source>Encrypt the private keys that belong to your wallet</source>
         <translation>sulitkan kata laluan milik peribadi anda</translation>

 YES
+The translation has multiple issues:
-The translation is inaccurate and partially incorrect.
-The source talks about "Encrypt the private keys that belong to your wallet," but the translation says "sulitkan kata laluan milik peribadi anda" which means "make your personal password confidential," which is not the same.
+1. The meaning is incorrect: "sulitkan kata laluan milik peribadi anda" translates to "encrypt your personal password," which is not the same as "Encrypt the private keys that belong to your wallet."
+2. The term "private keys" is not appropriately translated, and the original sentence is about private keys, not passwords.

 Correct translation:
-Enkripsikan kekunci peribadi yang dimiliki oleh dompet anda
+Enkripsikan kunci peribadi yang dimiliki oleh dompet anda
 ```

 ```